TurtleWolf/flf1010/README.md

 + editbarrel/ dates prefill
 + new Date(year, month, day, hours, minutes, seconds, milliseconds)
-+ sure you want to delete
++ materialize modal, are you sure you want to delete ?
 + component grouping by directory
 + login component
 + hide creditentials
-+ html5 boiler plate over frontend
+7. html5 boiler plate over frontend
-+ serve static, see below or just change build pack?
-8. codeship pipeline

 The build folder is ready to be deployed.
 You may serve it with a static server: